Financial-Times/origami/MIGRATION.md

 ### Migration from v7 to v8

 - `.o-table-margin-bottom` has been removed.
-Use `.o-spacing-s4` from [o-spacing](https://registry.origami.ft.com/components/o-spacing@2.0.0) instead, or apply margin apply margin as needed, depending on the context of the table e.g.
+Use `.o-spacing-s4` from [o-spacing](https://registry.origami.ft.com/components/o-spacing@2.0.0) instead, or apply margin as needed, depending on the context of the table e.g.

 ```
 .o-table {